History of Our Agency

 Harry Schaffner became the 1st Executive Director

-in November of the same year.
+in November of that year.

 1st Agency Name Change